microsoft/Accera/docs/Tutorials/Pi3_Cross_Compilation.md

 C = acc.Array(role=acc.Array.Role.INPUT_OUTPUT, element_type=acc.ScalarType.float32, shape=(M, N))
 ```

-We now use the `Nest` class to define our 3-layered nested for-loop.
+Here, we will use the `Nest` class to define our 3-layered nested for loop.
 The range indices are `M`, `N`, and `K`, with the outermost loop (`M`) listed first.
-We can get the loop nest indices to perform the computation.
+We can get the loop nest indices in order to perform the computation.

 ```python
 # Define the loop nest